 - In the third case WOF also estimates the average density but no specific factor is provided.
-The density might be non-homogeneous and WOF uses factor 2 to account for that.
+The input-density might be non-homogeneous and WOF uses factor 2 to account for that.
 Thus it’s the same as providing (“-f 2.0”).

 Supported point file formats are .xyz: a simple ASCII format with 3 coordinates per line, .ply in ASCII and binary form and .bin which is a raw binary format.
 Triangle meshes can be in ASCII STL form or .ply in ASCII and binary form.
 Writing *.list files for the Geomview viewer is supported.

 This is the opposite computation: A triangle mesh exists and you want a quality point cloud that respects the features of the geometry.